WELCOME to Chemistry 10 Online!!!!

 Welcome To CHEM 10!
 This course, as all summer courses are, is a fast paced course in which you will find interesting and applicable, at least I hope so! :)

 This course emphasizes the Chemistry of Every Day Life and most students are surprised at how much they enjoyed this chemistry course

-Class begins on May 22 ending on July6 or starts June 11 ending on July 26 , and you will not be able to access the class until the start dates.
+Class begins June 12 ending on August 3, and you will not be able to access the class until June 10.
 But it is IMPERATIVE that you LOG ON TO THE SHASTA ONLINE CLASS ON THE FIRST DAY !!!
 You have things that you need to complete.

 The entire course is on the internet.
 Unless unusual situations occur, there is no face to face component to the course.